timardex/react-suntracker/README.md

 Note: If you want to test it localy than you need to make a file called API-key.js inside src/components folder

-`const APIKey = 'you api key from https://openweathermap.org/';
+`const APIKey = 'your api key from https://openweathermap.org/';
 export default APIKey;`